KenjaminButton/django-crm/DEVNOTES.md

   - [x] Create model for teams
   - [x] When lead is created, guarantee that team is set
   - [x] When client is created, guarantee that team is set
+  - [x] If user is logged in and not a member of a team, create one.
+  - [] If user is the owner, make it possible to edit team

+- [] Have dashboard list out "n" newest leads and "n" newest clients

   - [] Implement feature where being a member of a team is necessary
   - [] ...